Use the work health and wellbeing toolkit to embed health and wellbeing into your business systems.

 - Workers – the physical, emotional and mental capacities and behaviours demonstrated.

 The first step in implementing work health and wellbeing processes is planning.
-Before you start, it is important to know what you want to achieve, what resources you have and how you can coordinate all of them.
+Before you start, it is important to know what you want to achieve, what resources you have and how you will coordinate them.

-Embedding work health and wellbeing in your existing systems, policies and procedures can assist in making the plan sustainable and relevant to the entire organisation.
+Embedding work health and wellbeing in your existing systems, policies and procedures will make the plan sustainable and relevant to the entire organisation.

 You will need to: